 When the Ferrari crashed, the fiberglass hood ripped, but branches were put over the rip to make sure the camera didn't record it.

 The song "Danke Schoen" is heard four times in the movie; When Ferris sings it in the shower, when Ed Rooney sings it after ringing the Buellers' doorbell, when Ferris lip-syncs the Wayne Newton version during the parade, and when Jeanie sings it while walking down the stairs at the police station.

-When Ferris hacks into the school's computer to change the number of absences he had, it is a subtle reference to a scene in WarGames (1983) when Matthew Broderick hacks into the school's computer to change his grades.
+When Ferris hacks into the school's computer to change the number of absences he had, it is a subtle nod to WarGames (1983), when Matthew Broderick hacks into the school's computer to change his grades.

 The French restaurant Bueller crashes is "Chez Quis", which is a pun, as said aloud it would be "Shakeys", the pizza chain.
 "Chez Qui" means "the house of whom" in French.

-The two men in the funny hats who can be seen when Ferris and his friends are at The Sears Tower were in town on the day of shooting to watch the German Day parade that Ferris goes to later on.
+The two men in the funny hats, who can be seen when Ferris and his friends are at The Sears Tower, were in town on the day of shooting to watch the German Day parade, to which Ferris goes, later on.